ashimakeshava/neuro_datasci/README.md

 I plan to add video lectures in the notebooks soon, so it's accessible to everyone!

-I would like to thank Anne Lang, Franca Boße and Moritz Bammel for creating great content for the exercises.
+I would like to thank Anne Lang, Franca Boße and Moritz Bammel for helping with the great content.

 This project is licensed under
  [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)